 • Month 1 - Your first payment

-You’ve made your first DMP payment to us but you may still be getting letters and phone calls.
-It might take a couple of months of regular monthly payments before things settle down.
-Bear with it, it’ll get easier.
+You have made your first DMP payment but you may still be getting letters and phone calls.
+Don't worry, things should settle down as your payments go out each month.
+Bear with it, it will get easier.

 • Month 3 - Peace and quiet

-The phone calls are probably starting to die down now your creditors have received a few payments.
-If you’ve received a letter from them recently why not log into OnlineDMP and update your balances.
+The phone calls should be dying down now your creditors have had a few payments.
+This is a good time to log back into OnlineDMP and update your details.

 • Month 4 - Interest and charges

 Some creditors may still be adding interest and charges to your debts.
-We know it can be disheartening, but keep paying your DMP.
-As your debt moves through the creditor’s collections process it is likely that interest and charges will stop.
+We know this can be the last thing you want but keep paying your DMP.
+As your debt moves through the collections process it is likely that interest and charges will stop.

 • Month 5 - Default notices

 You may have received default notices from your creditors.
-These will stay on your credit file for six years but are a normal part of the collections process.
-Just carry on making your monthly payment.
+These will stay on your credit file for six years but are a normal part of having a DMP.
+Just carry on as you are.

 • Month 6 - Creditor updates

 Some creditors may contact you to see if your circumstances have changed.
-If nothing has, send us an email through OnlineDMP and we'll send them a copy of your budget to let them know.
+If nothing has, send us an email through OnlineDMP.
+We will send them a copy of your budget.

 • Month 8 - Debt swapping

-If you get letters from debt collection agencies saying they’ve taken over a debt, all you need to do is log into OnlineDMP and give us their details.
-We'll contact them and start sending them payments.
+If a debt collection agency has taken over a debt, log into OnlineDMP and give us their details.
+We will contact them and start sending them payments.

 • Months 10 and 11 - Your budget

 Now things have hopefully settled down, start to track your spending.
-This will help you when your review is due as you'll have a better idea of what areas of your budget you might need to tweak.
+This will really help you when your review is due.
+You will have a better idea of what areas you might need to tweak.

 • 1 year in - Your annual review

-You’ve reached your first full year on your DMP.
+You have reached your first full year on your DMP.
 Congratulations!
-We’ll need to review your DMP at least once a year.
+We will need to review your DMP at least once a year.
 Just log into OnlineDMP to get your review started.

 Common DMP questions our clients ask